-CBSE Class 7 English Chapter 8 The Bear Story Summary, Explanation, Question Answers from An Alien Hand Book
+CBSE Class 7 English Chapter 5 The Bear Story Summary, Explanation along with Difficult Word Meanings from An Alien Hand Book

 The Bear Story Class 7 NCERT Class 7 English An Alien Hand book Lesson 8 The Bear Story Summary and Detailed explanation of the lesson along with the meanings of difficult words.
 Also, the explanation is followed by a Summary of the lesson.
-All the exercises and Questions and Answers given at the back of the lesson have been covered.
 Take Free Online MCQs Test for Class 7 Click Here

 The Bear Story Introduction